ryandgoldenberg1/svrg_project/README_submit.md

   --download
 ```
 # Running Hyperparameter search
-Pleae open any `.sh` file and paste the corresponding code to execution
+Pleae open any new `.sh` file and paste the corresponding code to run

 ## SVRG CIFAR 10
 ```bash